Siphosakhe2583003/Todo-App/README.md

 > “Should’ve just built a terminal app.” — me, repeatedly, with increasing regret.

-I mean… a TUI *would* have taught me a lot — probably the same Go stuff, maybe even a bit of Docker magic too.
-But let’s be real: I was always gonna be the only one using it.
+I mean… a TUI *would* have taught me a lot — probably the same Go stuff But let’s be real: I was always gonna be the only one using it.
 (That still holds true for this one, by the way.)